-- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.
+- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs and this service was advertised.

-All of the nine patient Care Quality Commission comment cards we received were positive about the service experienced.
+All of the 37 patient Care Quality Commission comment cards we received were positive about the service experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.